Mode d'emploi for the Sourdough pre-mix

 5.Proving

-Let the shaped dough proof for 12 hours at ambient temperature, either overnight or during the day, depending on your baking schedule.
+Let the shaped dough proof for 4 to 6 hours at ambient temperature or overnight in fridge at 4 Dg C depending on your baking schedule.

 6.Scoring